Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 ## Reminders

+- Probably I will need to port it to 1.21.7 or higher (depends on SB decision of supported version)
 - Adjust changelog file and metadata version
   - Probably version should be 3+ to allow any minor 2+
 - Update settings to remove not supported features